Luk4s-O/openPKMS/electric circuit.md

 An electric circuit is a network consisting of a closed conductive loop, giving a return path for [[current]].
+A common subtype of an electric circuit is the [[electronic circuit]].